mooltipass/minible/index.md

 ## [](#header-2)Contributors
 Interested in joining our team?
+For this new project, we are using <a href="https://colony.io/">colony</a> to equally share Mooltipass revenue and keep track of the overall project progress.
 The following tasks are available:
 ### [](#header-3)Firmware:
-Do not forget to review our contributors guidelines and coding rules.
+Do not forget to review our [contributors guidelines and coding rules](coding_rules).
 * [New Database Model Implementation](task_db)
 * [Unicode Plane 0 Support Implementation (Fonts)](task_unicode_font)
 * [Unicode Plane 0 support implementation (HID)](task_unicode_hid)